Performance Optimization

 gzip_static on;

-# Fallback to dynamic compression if static file not found
+# Fall back to dynamic gzip compression if static file not found

 gzip on;